DominikN/docs_new/docs/manuals/rosbot-manual.md

 If you get `command not found` you will need to finish all the steps below.
 Otherwise you just need to complete step one.

-<strong>1.</strong> Disable `husarnet-configurator` and `husarion-shield services` and reboot your device.
-These processes are responsible for connection to the Husarion Cloud and they also control GPIO pins that are used for uploading the firmware.
-We will need the direct access to them.
+<strong>1.</strong> Disable `husarnet-configurator` and `husarion-shield services` and reboot your ROSbot.
+These services are responsible for connection to the Husarion Cloud and they also control GPIO pins that are used for uploading the firmware.
+We will need a direct access to them.
 Run:

 ```bash
     $ sudo systemctl disable husarnet-configurator